-Let’s say to host a hundred blogs, we have a computer with 200GB Memory (RAM) and 20TB SSD storage.
+We have a computer with 200GB Memory (RAM) and 20TB SSD storage to host a hundred blogs.
 We can create 100 virtual servers and divide all the computer resources between all virtual servers.
 So each server has 200/100 = 2GB RAM and 20TB/100 = 20GB storage.

 Shared hosting is nothing but a virtual server.
 The hosting company sets up multiple virtual servers over one physical computer.
-Shared hosting also means that you are sharing server resources like memory, disk, processing power, and IP address, etc. with other users.
+Shared hosting also means sharing server resources like memory, disk, processing power, IP address, etc., with other users.

 Pros of shared hosting

 - Graphical dashboard & Easy to use tools

 - Scripts to install WordPress & other CMS

 Cons of shared hosting

 - Shared resources (Higher downtime risk & less reliable)